-Blac Chyna Comes For Tyga And Calls Him A B***h
+Blac Chyna Comes For Tyga And Calls Him Out

 Chyna wrote the #Payjenny as she insulted her baby daddy and claimed that he hadn’t been paying child support for their son.

-The rapper has a tendancy to talk about gold chains and showing off expensive cars, which may have ticked off Chyna.
-She said that she found it funny that Tyga had kicjed her out and they expected to see her fail.
-She laughed it off and said that she received no child support and added that Tyga like h**s.
+The rapper has a tendency to talk about gold chains and showing off expensive cars, which may have ticked off Chyna.
+She said that she found it funny that Tyga had kicked her out and they expected to see her fail.
+She laughed it off and said that she received no child support and added that Tyga likes h**s.
 She said because of the kind of women Tyga is into she would treat him the same exact way.
-She declared that she could bet any money that she had more money then the rapper’s account.
+She declared that she could bet any money that she had more money than the rapper’s account.

 She announced to the rapper that he should stop running to his money.
 The businesswoman went on to tell Tyga to go and tell Kylie and Rob about their son’s account.